radamejr/splurty/README.md

 ## Getting Started

-You can visit this application in the wild by clicking [here]. (https://splurty-robert-adame.herokuapp.com/)
+You can visit this application in the wild by clicking [here.](https://splurty-robert-adame.herokuapp.com/)

 ## Notable Languages, Systems and Gems Used